nguyenmp/docs-v2/content/influxdb/v2.0/reference/rc0-upgrade-guide.md

 or join the [Community Slack workspace](https://influxcommunity.slack.com/) to get immediate help.
 {{% /note %}}

-## 1. Disable any existing integrations
+## 1. Disable existing integrations

 To begin, if you have any software interacting with your InfluxDB beta instance, pause those integrations until the upgrade is complete.
 This includes Telegraf, client libraries, and any custom applications you may have developed.